-A Better Man has partnered with the National Film Board and the Ontario Secondary School Teachers’ Federation to pilot a learning guide for grade 12 students in select Ontario high schools in the 2017-2018 school year.
-The guide, which will be publicly available in 2018-2019, helps students unpack A Better Man and share stories about what it means to take responsibility when we hurt people we care for.
+A Better Man partnered with National Film Board Education and the Ontario Secondary School Teachers’ Federation to develop a high school learning kit that helps students unpack the film and talk about taking responsibility when we hurt people we care for.

 Book an engaging talk or training session from an A Better Man team member or partner to enrich your screening or other workplace, campus or community event.

 Book for: Keynote, Q&A, panel, training, restorative facilitation

 Learn about: His work helping men take responsibility for repairing the harms they have created after intimate partner violence or sexual harassment.